ShahriyarR/concurrent-camera-reader/README.md

 # Concurrent Camera Reader tutorial project repo

+## This project was postponed as am I am not going to record new videos for these series.

+> But still you can learn a lot from this repo and video tutorials

 The repo for Youtube tutorial series about using Python asyncio with OpenCV to grab frames from multiple video cameras concurrently and show without lagging.